Medicines & Supplements A to Z > Aripiprazole

 Aripiprazole (Abilify) can cause side effects such as weight gain, increased cholesterol, sedation, constipation, movement disorders, and increased blood sugar.

-Report to your doctor or pharmacist any symptoms of worsening depression, suicidal thoughts or unusual changes in behaviour.
+Report to your doctor or pharmacist any symptoms of worsening depression, suicidal thoughts or unusual changes in behavior.

 If you are diabetic, you should regularly check your blood glucose levels since Aripiprazole can increase your blood sugar.